Mixtape-Sessions/Demand-Estimation/Exercises/Exercise-1/README.md

 - Use a [Jupyter Notebook](https://jupyter.org/install#jupyter-notebook).
 The solutions to each exercise will be in a notebook.
 In general, notebooks are a good way to weave text and code for short exercises, and to distribute quick snippets of code with others.
 - Use an integrated development environment (IDE).
 Once you get beyond a few hundred lines of code, I strongly recommend using an IDE and not notebooks.
 For Python, I recommend [VS Code](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/).
 The former is free and the latter has a free community edition with all the features you'll need for standard Python development.
 Both [integrate well](https://docs.anaconda.com/free/anaconda/ide-tutorials/) with Anaconda.

-If using a notebook, you can start with the following notebook file: [notebook.ipynb](https://github.com/Mixtape-Sessions/Demand-Estimation/raw/main/Exercises/Templates/notebook.ipynb).
-If using an IDE, you can start with the following script file: [script.py](https://github.com/Mixtape-Sessions/Demand-Estimation/raw/main/Exercises/Templates/script.py).
+If using a notebook, you can start with the following notebook file: <a id="raw-url" href="https://github.com/Mixtape-Sessions/Demand-Estimation/raw/main/Exercises/Templates/notebook.ipynb">notebook.ipynb</a>.
+If using an IDE, you can start with the following script file: <a id="raw-url" href="https://github.com/Mixtape-Sessions/Demand-Estimation/raw/main/Exercises/Templates/script.py">script.py</a>.
 Both import various packages used throughout the exercise.

 ```python
 import pyblp